apache/spark/docs/sql-migration-guide.md

 ## Upgrading from Spark SQL 2.4.7 to 2.4.8

-  - In Spark 2.4.8, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive external catalog in the following situations:
+  - In Spark 2.4.8, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive an external catalog in the following situations:
     * `ALTER TABLE ..
 ADD PARTITION` throws `PartitionsAlreadyExistException` if new partition exists already
     * `ALTER TABLE ..
 DROP PARTITION` throws `NoSuchPartitionsException` for not existing partitions